TargusR/confuror-homepage/en/hotel/club_pass/index.md

 category: cat_hotel
 category_weight: 2
 alert_message: >-
-  <p><b>Club pass is sold out!</b> We have sold out all rooms available in the fiesta club floor.
-Thank you for your interest in this feature.
-If you have any questions regarding this topic you can sent them to <a href="mailto:vidafur.reg@gmail.com">vidafur.reg@gmail.com</a></p>
+  <p><b>Last chance to get one!</b> We got a little more room in the fiesta floor.
+If you are interested in getting a <b>Club pass</b> room keep reading to find out how.
+If you have any questions regarding Club pass or hotel booking you can send a mail to <a href="mailto:vidafur.reg@gmail.com">vidafur.reg@gmail.com</a></p>
 alert_mode: warning
 ---